facebookarchive/fbtracert/README.md

 After that, we process all data that the Receivers have fed to the main thread.
 We need to find the source ports whos' paths show consistent packet loss after a given hop N. We then output these paths as the "suspects" along with the counts of sent/received packets per hop.

+## License
+fbtracert is BSD licensed, as found in the LICENSE file.